-Our piquant tahini sauce on real artisan bread, with a few slithers of steak from last night's supper makes the perfect lunch; if you're not a vegetarian!
-Then you must rather use our authentic hummus recipe.
+Our piquant tahini-sauce on real artisan bread, with a few slithers of steak from last night's supper makes the perfect lunch; if you are not a vegetarian.
+Then you must rather use our authentic hummus recipe or cheese.

-Reaching a vibrant ninety as is the norm in the blue zones of the world is a long way off, and we too don't like to tempt fate.
-Yet, it's within our grasp and could be for you too.
-Turn to more coloured foods, bake your own bread, take walks and turn the sod this Spring; get some seeds planted.
+Reaching a vibrant ninety as is the norm in the blue zones of the world is still six years off, and we don't like to tempt fate.
+Yet, it is within our grasp and could be for you too.
+Turn to more coloured foods, bake your own bread and take walks; turn the sod this Spring and get some seeds planted.
 Apart from anything else, it is a lot more fun than watching other enjoying themselves on television at our expense.

 56 Groenekloof Rd,